PacktPublishing/Building-an-Application-with-CoffeeScript/README.md

-# Rapid Flask [Video]
+# Building an Application with CoffeeScript [Video]
-This is the code repository for [Rapid Flask [Video]](https://www.packtpub.com/application-development/rapid-flask-video?utm_source=github&utm_medium=repository&utm_campaign=9781783554256), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Building an Application with CoffeeScript [Video]](https://www.packtpub.com/web-development/building-application-coffeescript-video?utm_source=github&utm_medium=repository&utm_campaign=9781783283675), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
 CoffeeScript is a programming language that transcompiles to JavaScript.
 Using CoffeeScript, programs can be written with less code, typically only a third of JavaScript lines, with no effect on runtime performance.